piiano/vault-deployments/aws-apprunner/README.md

 # terraform-piiano-vault-apprunner

-This module provides a way to deploy Piiano vault for a given AWS region.
-This module will outputs a the private Piiano-vault URL region.
+This module deploys Piiano vault for a given AWS region.
+It will outputs the private Piiano-vault URL region post deployment.

+## Options Summary

-This module install two VPCs:
+1. The module can create or reuse two existing VPCs:
    1. `pvault-vpc` - Where all the `piiano-vault` resources are deployes
    1. `client-vpc` - Where all the clients resources are deployed
+2. When creating the client-vpc, a bastion will be installed there to allow communication with the Vault.

 ## Diagram